BLOGS

 What is data maturity?

-Put simply, data maturity is the capacity of a business to work with data.
-This includes the business’ ability to handle data, analyze it, extract meaningful insights, and act on those insights to grow.
+Put simply, data maturity is the capacity of a business to work with data and make data-driven decisions.
+This includes the business’ ability to perform data analysis, handle it, extract meaningful insights, and act on those insights to grow.

 At the conception of a business, there may be low data maturity across the organization.
 While data may be generated, it will likely be dealt with haphazardly as the business focuses its energy on generating reliable, sustainable revenue streams.

 As businesses grow, though, they begin to realize their data’s value and begin to set strategies to capitalize on that value.
-They invest in data literacy initiatives and begin to increase their data maturity.
+They invest in data literacy initiatives and begin on their data maturity journey.

 Why is data maturity essential?